 What is the main advantage of using stainless steel NPT fittings?

-Stainless steel NPT fittings offer superior durability and corrosion resistance.
+Stainless steel NPT fittings offer durability and corrosion resistance when matched to the environment.

 How do you choose the correct NPT fitting size?